strangebuzz/phpquiz/README.txt

 ————————————————————————————————————————————————————————————————————————————————

 * Add a private question description to identify the quiz more easily (in the admin for example)
-* Add the answers poll percents and display them after the user answer
+* Add the ability to copy/paste the code (/code)
-* Add the ability to copy/paste the code
+* Add a quiz number/order that doesn't rely on the database ID.
 * Add a third question to test
 * Add a clean readme.md for contributors https://github.com/javiereguiluz/easy-admin-demo